saurabhg008/katacoda-scenarios/TestLinux/step2.md

-Create a user called 'testuser'
+Assign a home directory '/home/testuser' to user 'testuser'